-Whole Person Impairment means where a payment depends on the Life Insured meeting criteria based on the Whole Person Impairment, the calculation is to be based on the latest edition of the American Medical Association publication titled Guides to the Evaluation of Permanent Impairment until an equivalent Australian guide, sanctioned by the Australian Medical Association, has been produced, at which time the calculation in the relevant Australian guide will apply.
+Whole Person Impairment means where a payment depends on the Life Insured meeting criteria based on the Whole Person Impairment, the calculation is to be based on the current edition of the American Medical Association publication entitled Guides to the Evaluation of Permanent Impairment until an equivalent Australian guide, sanctioned by the Australian Medical Association, has been produced, at which time the calculation in the relevant Australian guide will apply.

-Working Occupation means an occupation in which the Life Insured is working and as a result, is expected to generate Earnings.
+Working Occupation means an occupation in which the Life Insured or an Immediate Family Member (as applicable), is working and as a result generates Earnings.